nathanramoscfa/pyfinlab/README.md

 # PyFinanceLab

 PyFinanceLab is a library which brings together various financial applications into one package for research and portfolio management.
 Navigate to the jupyter folder of the pyfinlab repository to see usage examples.

-PyFinanceLab is in pre-alpha development.
+PyFinanceLab is in alpha development.

 ## Features